Full story updated.

 Fiat Topolino in the U.S.?

-Last year, the mobility services company of Stellantis called Free2Move said that they would bring the Citroen Ami to the United States as part of their ride rental and sharing services.
-The company has already added the electric quadricycle to its fleet in several European cities, including Madrid.
+In 2021, the mobility services company of Stellantis called Free2Move indicated that they would bring the Citroen Ami to the United States as part of their ride rental and sharing services.
+The company has already added the electric quadricycle to its fleet in several European cities.

 That neatly brings us to whether the future Fiat Topolino would be considered for the United States.
 The Topolino name is also familiar to Americans.
 Either well-maintained examples fetch around $20,000, or enthusiasts modify old Topolinos in tune with the hot-rod culture.